daswisher/misw9423.github.io/_posts/2014-08-29-Breaking-Down-the-House.md

 	<tr>
 		<td></td>
 			<td>
-				None destructive and size helps for maximizing components per printed circuit board (PCB) since it allows for using both of the sides of the PCB instead of just one.
+				Not as destructive since it doesn't reduce the mounting surface area like THT, small size helps for maximizing components per printed circuit board (PCB), and they normally utilize both of the sides of the PCB instead of just one.
 			</td>

 	</tr>